How to Properly Prep & Clean Cheesecloth for Cooking

 • Trap in fibers

-• Leave faint odor
+• Leave an odor

 • Transfer grease to other laundry

-So here’s my protocol.
+So here’s my jam.

 Best Practice: Post-Broth / Cooking Cleaning Routine

-1) Rinse Immediately (Very Important)
+1) Rinse Immediately (Timing’s Important!)

 Right after removing from broth:

-• Rinse under very hot running water
+• Rinse under hot running water

 • Massage and squeeze repeatedly

 Hot water dissolves fat better than cool water.
+IYKYK.

-2) Simmer to Degrease (Vs. Soap Alone)
+2) Simmer to Degrease

-Instead of scrubbing immediately with dish soap,
+Instead of scrubbing immediately with a non-toxic dish soap,

-Place cloth in a small pot with:
+Place the cloth in a small pot with:

 • Plain water